 Logical functions test items and formulas to determine whether or not they meet selected conditions.
 They are called logical functions because they evaluate a condition to be true or false, and return data depending on specified conditions.
 You specify the argument for the condition, and Research Insight displays the data as True (1) or False (0).
-These functions are often used in screens, reports, and spreadsheets and are helpful when building financial models.
-Two examples of logical functions are shown below:
+These functions are often used in screens, reports and spreadsheets, and are helpful when building financial models.
+Two examples of logical functions are shown below

-Example 1 Function: @VALUE(formula 1,formula 2,formula 3) Function with argument: @VALUE(PRCCM, PRCCM[-1]) What it does: Retrieves the current monthly close price.
+Example 1 Function: Function with argument: What it does: @VALUE(formula 1,formula 2,formula 3) @VALUE(PRCCM, PRCCM[-1]) Retrieves the current monthly close price.
 If the current monthly price is not available, it retrieves the price from one month prior.
-Example 2 Function: @INRANGE(formula, value 1, value 2) Function with argument: @INRANGE(MKBK,1.0,2.0) What it does: Finds those companies with a market to book ratio between 1.0 and 2.0 (inclusive).
+Example 2 @INRANGE(formula,value 1,value 2) Function: @INRANGE(MKBK,1.0,2.0) Function with argument: Finds those companies with a market to book ratio What it does: between 1.0 and 2.0 (inclusive).